Suggestion: Watch the 5 minutes video tutorial before reading this article

 1. Paying the deposit too quickly

-2. The purchase price is lower than the appraised value when calculating taxes
+2. The purchase price is lower than the appraised value when calculating the taxes

-Sometimes, property buyers faulty believes that they should use the purchase price when calculating property taxes.
+Sometimes, property buyers faulty believe that they should use the purchase price when calculating property taxes.
 In many cases, the government used the purchase price, or the appraised value, whatever is higher.

-As such, you might end up with penalties from not paying sufficient taxes to the Spanish tax authority.
+As such, you might end up with penalties for not paying sufficient taxes to the Spanish tax authority.

 3. Coming across bad developers

 From time to time, developers can’t finalize projects due to financial issues.
-There might also be other reasons why a developer can’t finalize a project.
+There might also be other reasons.

-Therefore, be sure to do due diligence and with the help of a solicitor to confirm that the developer has a good track record, good financing, and is credible.
+Do due diligence with the help of a solicitor to confirm that the developer has a good track record, good financing, and is credible.

 How much deposit do I need to buy a house in Spain?